Crisisline Molokai: Immediate Response to Sexual Assault: Launches Monday, March 12

 Crisisline Molokai is a free and confidential phoneline for victims of sexual abuse and sexual assault.
 Run by and for people of Molokai, it is the single number to call when an incident has taken place and has drop-in offices in downtown Kaunakakai.
 Treatment services from Molokai Community Health Center can be provided and medical insurance is not necessary.

 Staff members are available at all hours of the night or day to help victims get out of the situation and help them through all stages of the recovery process.
 They will provide support in seeking medical treatment or in reporting the crime and ensure that alternative accommodation is found.

 When left unresolved, sexual assault and abuse lead to suicides and murders, depression and self-harming.
-All victims of abuse have a right to be safe, to seek help and to be believed.
+All victims of abuse have a right to be safe, to seek help and to be believed, just like the individuals mentioned in their blog.
 Crisisline will provide victims with information, choices and much-needed emotional support.